SwolenOstrich430/yern/README.md

 # Overview
 This is the repo for a knitting and crochet tool -- which is currently very much still in progress.
+I was using this as a way to get back into working with Spring.
+Currently, all base functionality has been added, and I'm working on adding documentation, unit tests, and moving my Postman tests into a Jenkins pipeline.

 # Definitions